hugosenari/nixos-config/cache/README.md

 _Nix Postbuild Hook_
 - Nix post build hook send to FIFO pkg path
-- One service that listen thi FIFO
+- One service that listen that FIFO
 - Push to S3 in background to prevent blocking build

 _GC(Info) Push_